MiddletonCommunityVoice/services-list/content/health-and-support-services/Nye-Bevan-Health-Centre.md

 - Health Centre
 - Clinic
 - GP Surgery
-- MRI
 - Dentist
-- Eye clinic
-- Health visitors
 - Pharmacy
+- Opticia
+- Physiotherapy
+- Sexual Health
+- Podiatry
+- Audiology
+- Breast Screening
+- Community Paediatric
+- Childrens Orthopaedics
+- Adolenescent Orthopaedics
 areas:
 - Middleton
 - Heywood
 - Rochdale
 contact:
   addresses:
-  -  Rochdale.
-OL16
+  - Nye Bevan House, Maclure Road, Rochdale OL11 1DN
   phone:
-  - 01706
+  - 01706 664365
   web_addresses:
   - Various
 ---

 ### Information
-There are GP services and also various clinics
+There are 4 GP services and also various clinics and services.
+A pharmacy and an opticians.
+A cafe.

-### Dr Babar and partners surgery Opening times
+Car parking is difficult.

+### Doctors opening hours are;
 Mon to Fri 8am to 6.30pm
 Sat / Sun  Closed.
-01706 671560

-### Inspire Medical Centre Opening Times
-Mon to Fri 8am to 6.30pm
-Sat / Sun  Closed.
-01706 664160 Inspire

 Different times for all other services.
-Dentist
-Pharmacy

 **InHealth Group offer**
-MRI services.
+services.  to be added.

-**Connect Health**
-* Offer Occupational Health and Physiotherapy serices.
-* MSK Services: 0330 174 1398
-* Pain Management: 0800 0340 406